simh/simh/README.md

 - All removable devices get detached on a media unload without regard to data access format (SIMH, VHD or RAW).
 - Various failing bugs in tape detach logic are fixed.
 - Clean building on Android Termux.
-- Proper line editing behavior on all Unix platforms.
+- Proper line editing and tab filename completion behavior on all Unix and Windows platforms.
 - Simulators with video displays have a working SCREENSHOT command.
+- VHD Support for Differencing Disks has been corrected.
+- Attach time disk container copy support between dissimilar storage formats (VHD<->SIMH).
+Previously container copy operations were only supported between identical format containers (SIMH<->SIMH, and VHD<->VHD).
+- DISKINFO command provides more useful metadata information and file system verification with full support for VHD Differencing Disks.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo